 So it is enough to just multiply the powers!

-In general, for all real numbers a, b, and c,
+In general, for all real numbers and ,

 To find a power of a power, multiply the exponents.